 The pain or spasms usually occur at night and may be painful enough to wake you from sleep.
 They can also occur during the day.

 Proctalgia fugax isn’t known to have specific triggers.
-However, some studies have shown that it may be caused by an issue with the pudendal nerves.
+However, some have shown that it may be caused by an issue with the pudendal nerves.
 It often happens after an injection procedure for hemorrhoids called sclerotherapy, or after a vaginal hysterectomy.

 Other possible triggers may be: